 Media Release: Man charged with importing cocaine

-This is a joint media release with the Australian Federal Police and Australian Customs and Border Protection Service.
+This is a joint media release with the Australian Federal Police and Australian Customs and Border Protection.

-The matter was then referred to the AFP which charged the man with importing a marketable quantity of a border controlled drug, namely cocaine, contrary to section 307.2 of the Criminal Code Act 1995.
+The man was charged with importing a commercial quantity of a border controlled drug, namely cocaine, contrary to section 307.1 of the Criminal Code Act 1995.

-The maximum penalty for this offence is 25 years imprisonment and/or a $550,000 fine.
+The maximum penalty for this offence is life imprisonment and/or a $825,000 fine.

 Customs and Border Protection Media (02) 6275 6793